purcell3a/purcell3a/README.md

   <h3 align="center">Hello, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h3>

   <p align="center">
-    I'm a Full Stack Engineer that Lives on the Backend.
+    I'm a Full Stack Engineer that lives on the Backend.
     <br />
     <br />
     <a href="https://www.linkedin.com/in/purcell3a/">Linkedin</a>